johnpeart/johnpeart.github.io/_posts/2018-04-18-eurovision-first-listens.md

 ---
-title: "I listened to all this year’s Eurovision tracks, so you don’t have to"
+title: "I listened to every Eurovision 2018 entry, so you don’t have to"
 author: John Peart
 excerpt: "Thoughts on the entries for the 2018 Eurovision Song Contest in 280 characters or less."
-layout: post
+layout: post-eurovision
 image: "https://www.johnpe.art/assets/images/social/eurovision-280-character-listens.png"
 category:
   - eurovision